sftcd/openssl/esnistuff/README.md

 1. With esni included:

-- www.cloudflare.com finished the handshake but no sign of an esni in the EE so far
+- www.cloudflare.com finished the handshake but no sign of an esni in the EE so far (actually getting no EE from the server)

+- I've gotten FF nightly to work with CF, and am now sending the same structure.
+I did have 2 extra bytes in my encrypted_sni field and took out a length but not sure if that was the right one or not.
+There's a TODO...

 - cloudflare.net gives "SSL alert number 70" in response to CH
 - tls13.crypto.mozilla.org gives "SSL alert number 40" in response to CH